Current Graduate Students

 Bio

 Savannah Saavedra was born in South Africa and raised in Richmond, Virginia.
-She is a second-year PhD student in Literary, Cultural, and Linguistic Studies at the University of Miami.
-Her main research interests include: 19th-21st century Latin American literature, (with a specific focus on Colombia and Mexico), 20th century Spanish, literature, magical realism, urban studies, sociology, politics and migration.
-She is also interested in studying the connections between literary and cultural studies of Colombia’s Caribbean coast in dialogue with the greater Caribbean region.
+She is a fourth-year PhD student in Literary, Cultural, and Linguistic Studies at the University of Miami.
+Her main research interests include: 19th-21st century Latin American literature, (with a specific focus on Colombia and Mexico), Latin American women writers, nationhood, politics and madness/corporeality as well as urban studies.
 Likewise, she also holds interests in foreign language pedagogy, bilingualism, and second-language acquisition.
-She is currently pursuing the Digital Humanities and Second Language Acquisition and Teaching (SLAT) certificates.
+She is currently pursuing the Digital Humanities and Second Language Acquisition and Teaching (SLAT) certificates and the Caribbean Studies Concentration.

 Recent Publications